platformsh/platformsh-docs/src/configuration/routes/https.md

 You will first need to install the CLI in your application container.
 See the section on [API tokens](/gettingstarted/cli/api-tokens.md) for instructions on how to do so.

-Once the CLI is installed and an API token configured you can add a cron task to run once a month and set a placeholder variable.
+Once the CLI is installed and an API token configured you can add a cron task to run once a month to trigger a redeploy.
 For example:

 ```yaml
 crons: